dimitar-trposki/Introduction-to-Web-Design/README.md

 # Introduction to Web Design
-This repository contains auditory, laboratory and exam exercises for the Introduction to Web design course.
+This repository contains project, laboratory and exam exercises for the Introduction to Web design course.